mstocco/mariostoc.co/content/traininglog/20210103-ironman2021-34weeksout.md

 * my first **14 hour training week** of 2021,
 * hit really nice weather for outdoor workouts,
-* saw the first small drop in weight,
+* saw the first small drop in weight and
-* more sleep.
+* got more sleep.

 ![Winter in Victoria with another round of rain is on the horizon.](/assets/jpg/IMG_3054-977x550.jpeg CHRISTMAS HILL, SAANICH BC.)

 ## SUNDAY JAN 03 🌦
 Sleep **2** | Fatigue **4** | Stress **2** | Soreness **3**
 <sup>Rate on an scale 1-7 &nbsp; 1=best 7=worst &nbsp; +5 is a warning</sup>